 We are currently re-organising our town centre ministries, including a temporary closure of our Newlands Street premises.
 We're truly grateful for the support and encouragement of our customers and hope to be re-opening soon in 2019.
 Please click the "Read More" button below for further information on our activities during the transition period.

-Messy Church @ Fuller is starting on 25th February at 3:45pm.
+Messy Church @ Fuller is back again on Sunday 25th November at 3:45pm.

 Messy Church enables people of all ages to belong to Christ together through their local church.
 It is a way of being church which is particularly suited to families, but welcoming to all.
 It meets at a time and on a day that suits local families and is particularly aimed at people who have never belonged to a church before.

 Messy Church is part of The Bible Reading Fellowship (BRF), a Registered Charity. www.brf.org.uk

 For the first time in 11 years I was unable to travel to Cameroon this autumn.
 Prof Hesseling with whom I regularly travel had purchased his air tickets and our colleagues from Leeds General Infirmary had planned an itinerary.
 Six weeks ago Prof Pius Tih, Director of the Cameroon Baptist Convention Health Service contacted us and said, “Don’t come.
 Travel within Cameroon is very dangerous: we do not want to be responsible for your safety”.
 We hope to visit the Baptist hospitals in late January 2019.